Items filtered by date: April 2021

 Read more about How to Care for Your Child's Feet

-Proper foot care is something many older adults forget to consider.
-If you have any concerns about your feet and ankles, contact one of our podiatrists from Comprehensive Foot & Ankle Centers.
+Exercising your feet regularly with the proper foot wear is a great way to prevent injuries and build strength.
+If you have any concerns about your feet, contact one of our podiatrists from Comprehensive Foot & Ankle Centers.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Shepherdsville and Louisville, KY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.